Table of Contents

 My advice to those who look past the mountains and hills close to where they live, try them out, go for it!
 With a little bit of research, you could be at the top of that mountain that you have been looking at for years.
 You could be there with your family, enjoying the scenery and the challenge, doing something together, making your memories!.
 I have a few tips for the novice hiker who wants to get up into those hills!

-Nine great tips on getting your family hiking & outdoors
+Nine great tips on getting hiking & outdoors holidays to suit all age groups.

 - Start with an easy looped trail – people are often put off by mountain routes, but interestingly many mountain routes start in forests.
 My advice is to start short and slow and gradually build on this.
 There are six national parklands in Ireland, and these are a wonderful resource with many short looped walks, perfect for the family who want to get out and about in nature.
 See www.npws.ie for further information.